ASD-Blueprint/desktop.gov.au/blueprint/security/system-security-plan.md

   * user or group management
   * use of special privileges.
 * Logs include the date and time of the event, the relevant user or process, the event description, and the ICT equipment involved are recorded.
 * Logs stored in Log Analytics are protected from unauthorised access, modification and deletion by the Azure AD RBAC model.
-Standard Windows 10 users don’t have access to modify the local event logs.
+Standard Windows 10 users to do have access to modify the local event logs.

 #### Residual controls to be addressed by the Agency

 * The Agency is responsible for developing and implementing an event logging policy.
-* The Agency is responsible for centralising local event logs from Windows 10 endpoints if required by their event logging policy.
+* The Agency is responsible for establishing and maintaining logging facilities, including for the centralisation of Window 10 local event logs.
+* The Agency is responsible for longer term log retention (greater than the two years offered by Log Analytics).
+* The Agency is responsible for storing any DNS or proxy logs they generate as part of the system.

 ## Software development